satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 [directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#directives) that can control caching.
 For our purposes the most important ones are:

 - `max-age`: The time in seconds for how long the page should be cached by the browser.
-Use this to determine how long the page should be cached  in the browser after the user fetched it.
 There won't be any network requests during this time except the initial fetch.
 - `s-maxage`: The time in seconds for how long the page should be cached by the CDN.
 For content that changes frequently, you may want to set a smaller value.
 If content isn't expected to change it is safe to set a longer time period.
 If not set, the CDN will default to `max-age`.